Elering/estfeed-datahub-docs/eng/05-metering-point.md

 #### Message rules

-- The EIC of the metering point must be within one of the ranges of the grid operator’s EICs.
+- The EIC of the metering point must be within one of the ranges of the grid operator’s EIC ranges.
 - The `marketParticipantContext.commodityType` of the message defines the commodity type of the metering point and consequently the allowed metadata:
   - for `ELECTRICITY` value - electricity or aggregation metadata is allowed and required;
   - for `NATURAL_GAS` value - gas or aggregation metadata is allowed and required;